kujenga/website/content/blog/goml-mlp.md

 ## Validating on MNIST

-Now that we have established that our network can learn boolean functions, let's crank things up a few notches and take on the MNIST dataset.
+Now that we have established that our network can learn basic boolean functions, let's crank things up a few notches and take on the MNIST dataset.

 {{< img file="MnistExamples.png" alt="MNIST Examples" loc=center caption="Josef Steppan, CC BY-SA 4.0 <https://creativecommons.org/licenses/by-sa/4.0>, via Wikimedia Commons" >}}